-Ana began developing her early teaching techniques at the age of 17, by working at the Fontainebleau Hilton as a certified aerobics fitness instructor.
+Ana began developing her early teaching techniques at the age of 17; by the age of 18 she was working at the Fontainebleau Hilton as a certified aerobics fitness instructor.
 She then became Dance Instructor teaching at several schools and further developed her gift for teaching.
 In 1995, Ana brought her expertise and talents to the public school system and tirelessly directed the Dance and Theatre Programs at Nautilus Middle School in Miami Beach, as well as the Track and Field division.

-While Arts Education, Community Service and raising her three daughters has kept her plate full, Ana has remained an active and well-respected Performing Artist.
+While Arts Education, Community Service and raising her three daughters kept her plate full, Ana remained an active and well-respected Performing Artist.
 She is a member of Wings to Fly Dance Company, and her own Bolt Movement & Theatre Project for individuals over 40.
 She has danced with the Florida Grand Opera, Bailes Ferrer, Flamenco La Rosa, the Long Island Dance Company, Rosita Segovia Company and Ballet Randolph.
-She has also been a guest solo artist for the Dance Now Ensemble, Aire Dance Company with Director, Ana Miranda and Pioneer Collective.
-Miami Choreographer, Pioneer Winter, featured Ana in his poignant piece entitled, Mother Son(days.)
-This moving work has been performed several times including the Florida Dance Festival and Daniel Lewis Sampler.
-Ana’s artistic movement & Pilates workshops, dance performance and creative vision have taken her to Canada since October 2016 till the present day.
-She presented solo works from her practice as research “Vessels of Grace & The Graces of Aging” plus other dances within her faith called “The Crucifix and I.” In addition she is sharing with movement enthusiasts how to work through their injuries and find different ways to modify and create to continue working in the field of dance; Although, Ana has had major back issues that imposed several set backs in her dance career she has learned through modifications other ways to create new movement vocabulary to continue her passion of teaching dance and choreography.
+She was a guest solo artist for the Dance Now Ensemble, Ana Miranda-Aire Dance Company, and Pioneer Collective.
+Miami Choreographer, Pioneer Winter, featured Ana in his poignant piece entitled, Mother Son(days) performing at the Florida Dance Festival and Daniel Lewis Sampler.
+Ana’s artistic movement & Pilates workshops, dance performance and creative vision have taken her to do international work in Canada since October 2016 till the present day.
+She presented solo works from her practice as research “Vessels of Grace & The Graces of Aging” plus other dances within her faith called “The Crucifix and I.”